nezlobnaya/bookshelf/README.md

 Each exercise has comments in it to help you get through the exercise.
 These fun emoji characters are here to help you.

-- **Kody the Koala Bear** 🐨 will tell you when there's something specific you should do
+- **Kody the Koala Bear** 🐨 will tell you when there's something specific you! should do
 - **Marty the Money Bag** 💰 will give you specific tips (and sometimes code) along the way